kasiaOla/angular-version10-example/README.md

 ## Installation of the environment

-- npm install
+- npm install or npm i

 ## Run
-Run `npm run build:ssr && npm run serve:ssr`.
-Navigate to `http://localhost:4000/`.
+Run local `ng build && ng serve`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server